mt-mods/technic/manual.md

 that it digs up.

 Given sufficient power, the quarry digs at a rate of one block per second.
 This is rather tedious to wait for.
+Unfortunately, leaving the quarry unattended normally means that the Minetest server won't keep the machine
+running: it needs a player nearby.
+This can be resolved by using a world anchor.
+The digging is still quite slow, and independently of whether a world anchor is used the digging can be speeded up by placing multiple quarry machines with overlapping digging areas.
+Four can be placed to dig identical areas, one on each side of the square cross section.
+This is rather tedious to wait for.

 The quarry can be toggled on and off with a mesecons signal.